Automattic/wp-calypso/packages/composite-checkout/README.md

 The content of the second and third step vary based on the payment method chosen in the first step.
 For example, the second step may only request a postal code if the payment method is 'apple-pay', but it may request the full address for the 'card' method.

-Inside the component, this is a `CheckoutStep` wrapping a `CheckoutPaymentMethods` component.

 ### Billing details

 This step contains various form fields to collect billing contact information from the customer.

 The billing information may be automatically filled based on data retrieved from the server.
 If the billing address is set or changed during this step, the updated address will be used for the checkout.
-However, as a side effect, an event handler passed to `CheckoutProvider` as the `eventHandler` prop will allow the parent component can take any necessary actions like updating the line items and total.
+However, as a side effect, an event handler passed to `CheckoutProvider` as the `eventHandler` prop will allow the parent component to take any necessary actions like updating the line items and total.

 ![billing details step](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/composite-checkout/doc-asset/billing-step.png 'Billing Details Step')

 Any other component can request the information from these form fields by using the `usePaymentData` React Hook.

-Inside the component, this is a `CheckoutStep` wrapping whatever `BillingContactComponent` is provided by the payment method.

 ### Review order

 The third step presents a simple list of line items and a total, followed by a purchase button.

-Inside the component, this is a `CheckoutStep` wrapping a `CheckoutReviewOrder` component.

 ![review order step](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/composite-checkout/doc-asset/review-step.png 'Review Order Step')